PeteClubSeven/cktap-protocol-flutter/README.md

 You must have the tools required for libsecp256k1 to build.
 Run the following commands:
 - On macOS
-  - `brew install autoconf automake libtool`
+  - `brew install autoconf automake cmake libtool`
 - On Ubuntu
   -  `sudo apt install autoconf automake gcc libtool`